selwynpolit/d9book/book/caching.md

 Drupal automatically uses the hierarchy information to simplify cache contexts as much as possible.
 For example, when one part of the page is varied per user (user cache context) and another part of the page is varied per permissions (`user.permissions` cache context), then it doesn't make sense to vary the final `page` result per permissions, since varying per user is already more granular.
 In other words: `optimize([user, user.permissions])` = `[user]`.

-However, that is oversimplifying things a bit: even though user indeed implies `user.permissions` because it is more specific, if we optimize `user.permissions` away, any changes to permissions no longer cause the user.permissions cache context to be evaluated on every page load.
+However, that is oversimplifying things a bit: even though user indeed implies `user.permissions` because it is more specific, if we optimize `user.permissions` away, any changes to permissions no longer cause the `user.permissions` cache context to be evaluated on every page load.
 Which means that if the permissions change, we still continue to use the same cached version, even though it should change whenever permissions change.

 That is why cache contexts that depend on configuration that may change over time can associate cacheability metadata: `cache tags` and `max-age`.
 When such a cache context is optimized away, its cache tags are associated with the cache item.
-Hence whenever the assigned permissions change, the cache item is also invalidated.
+Hence, whenever the assigned permissions change, the cache item is also invalidated.

 Remember that caching is basically \"avoiding unnecessary computations\".
 Therefore, optimizing a context away can be thought of as caching the result of the context service's `getContext()` method.
 In this case, it's an implicit cache (the value is discarded rather than stored), but the effect is the same: on a cache hit, the `getContext()` method is not called, hence: computations avoided.
 And when we cache something, we associate the cacheability of that thing; so in the case of cache contexts, we associate `tags` and `max-age`.

 A similar, but more advanced example are node grants.
 Node grants apply to a specific user, so the node grants cache context is `user.node_grants` Except that node grants can be extremely dynamic (they could, e.g., be time-dependent, and change every few minutes).
 It depends on the node grant hook implementations present on the particular site.
 Therefore, to be safe, the node grants cache context specifies `max-age = 0`, meaning that it can not be cached (i.e., optimized away).
-Hence optimize([`user`, `user.node_grants`]) = [`user`, `user.node_grants`].
+Hence, optimize([`user`, `user.node_grants`]) = [`user`, `user.node_grants`].

 Specific sites can override the default node grants cache context implementation and `specify max-age = 3600` instead, indicating that all their node grant hooks allow access results to be cached for at most an hour.
 On such sites, `optimize([user, user.node_grants])` = `[user]`.

-:::tip Note
+::: tip Note
 The node grants system plays a crucial role in controlling access to individual nodes.
 This includes permissions to view, update or delete nodes.
 These can be extended by implementing `hook_node_grants()` and `hook_node_access_records()`.
 See `node.services.yml` for the definition of the `user.node_grants` cache context:

 ```yaml